A Unified Multi-Dynamics Framework for Perception-Oriented Modeling in Tendon-Driven Continuum Robots: Perception-Oriented Modeling Applications

 We further evaluated the framework’s ability to perform high-level, model-driven inference.
 The robot actively wrapped around cylinders of different diameters.
 The tendon was driven at a constant commanded tendon velocity $\Delta \dot{\ell}_{\mathrm{cmd}}$ and the other left unactuated as shown in Fig.~\ref{fig:setup}D.

-While deep neural networks could be employed for this task, their performance typically depends on large datasets~\cite{LeCun2015}.
+While deep neural networks could be employed for this task, their performance typically depends on large datasets.
 Instead, we employ a lightweight, interpretable ensemble learning framework that couples physics-informed feature extraction with classical regressors (Fig.~\ref{fig:Ensemble}).
 During training, intrinsic signals ${i_{\mathrm{obs}}^{\mathcal{**}}},\;{\Delta\ell_{\mathrm{obs}}}$ are transformed into feature vectors capturing temporal, spectral, and electromechanical characteristics.
 Here, the reconstructed current $i_{\mathrm{obs}}^{\mathcal{**}}$ encodes the electromechanical signatures of contact and object interaction (Fig. \ref{fig:active_contact}), while the tendon displacement $\Delta\ell_{\mathrm{obs}}$ captures the geometric state of the continuum robot during wrapping (Fig. \ref{fig:Extreme}B).
 These are used to train a Ridge regressor and a support vector regressor (SVR) with a radial basis function (RBF) kernel as the base models, whose out-of-fold predictions form the input to a Gradient Boosting meta-learner.
 During inference, new intrinsic signals pass through the same feature extraction pipeline, and the meta-learner fuses the base predictions to produce the final object-diameter estimate $\hat{D}_c$.
 A dataset of 35 simulation samples with cylinder diameters $D_c$ ranging from 10~mm to 70~mm in 10~mm increments was used to train the ensemble regression model.
 The model performance was evaluated using the mean absolute error (MAE), which quantifies the average absolute prediction error in millimeters, and the coefficient of determination ($R^2$), which indicates the proportion of variance in the true diameters explained by the regression model, defined as

 where $D_{c,i}$ and $\hat{D}_{c,i}$ denote the true and predicted cylinder diameters for the $i$-th sample, and $\bar{D}_c$ is their mean.
 As shown in Fig.~\ref{fig:Shape}, the model achieved high accuracy in simulation for new unseen validation samples of varying sizes. ($\mathrm{MAE}=1.12$~mm, $R^2=0.98$) and maintained strong generalization to experimental samples without retraining ($\mathrm{MAE}=3.95$~mm, $R^2=0.76$).